Quiltic/senior-design-NTZ/Project-description.md

 - A machine learned AI which is capable of taking in a video  lecture and giving back a notes document for its topic

 **Project Description**
-- Input Data: Khan Academy and other open source educational videos publically available online
+- Input Data: Khan Academy and other open source educational videos/books publically available online
 - Language(s) used: Python
 - Libraries: PyTorch for audio and text processing.
 Selenium for automation